1242035/spree/guides/src/content/user/products/editing_products.md

 ## Introduction

 You will often need to modify the products in your store - prices may fluctuate, descriptions may change, you may take new photographs of your inventory.
-Spree makes it quick and easy to make such changes.
+Viauco makes it quick and easy to make such changes.

 ## Editing Products